 Our Compensation Committee has engaged Pearl Meyer as its independent outside compensation consultant to provide services related to executive and non-employee director compensation.
 Pearl Meyer does not provide other services unless approved by our Compensation Committee.
-In December of 2021, Pearl Meyer provided competitive data and a market analysis, which was used by our Compensation Committee in evaluating the compensation of our Chief Executive Officer.
+In 2023, Pearl Meyer provided competitive data and a market analysis, which was used by our Compensation Committee in evaluating the compensation of our Chief Executive Officer and the Company's peer group of companies.
 Pearl Meyer assists our Compensation Committee in its evaluation of our compensation philosophy and with the development of relevant metrics used by our Compensation Committee to assure internal pay equity and market parity.
 It also provides compensation data and information relative to our peer group.